tomasferrarisenda/backstage/README.md

 ## What we are starting off with
 We are starting off with a Redis database and a backend.
 Everytime the backend recieves a request it gets the value of "count" from the Redis db and returns it to the user.
 Before returning it, it adds +1 to "count".

-You can test it like this:
+Once all pods in "my-app" namespace are runnign, you can test it like this:
 ```bash
 kubectl get pods -n my-app -l app=my-app-backend -o name | xargs -I {} kubectl exec -n my-app {} -- curl -s localhost:3000
 ```